raphaeldichler/zeus/README.md

 ### The Problem We’re Solving

-Let’s consider a scenario involving a monolithic application - often the simplest and least error-prone architectural approach.
-Initially, deploying a single container may seem sufficient.
+Let’s consider a scenario involving a monolithic application, which results in deploying a single container.
 However, as the application evolves, we may want to observe its behavior and detect problems as early as possible.

-One option could be integrating custom observability features directly into the monolith, but this quickly becomes overkill.
-A more practical solution is to run a [Grafana](https://grafana.com/) container alongside the application to visualize metrics.
-To feed data into Grafana, we also need a [Prometheus](https://prometheus.io/) container to collect metrics from the application.
+The most common solution to this is to integrate a containerized [Grafana](https://grafana.com/) application to visualize metrics.
+To feed data into Grafana, we also need a [Prometheus](https://prometheus.io/) container to collect metrics from the main application.
 What started as a simple, single-container deployment now requires three containers just to enable basic observability.
 Beyond monitoring, we also need a way to interact with the application externally.
 This typically leads to introducing a reverse proxy to coordinate access between services.
 And if we want to serve the application securely over HTTPS with a trusted certificate, we’ll need a container to handle certificate generation and renewal.
 In the end, we’ve gone from a single container to a small but complex setup involving multiple services, each of which must be configured, maintained, and deployed reliably in a production environment.